 Chestnut Hill College awarded Melissa with the Gold Medal when she gave the commencement address in 2008.
 The Girl Scouts of southeastern Pennsylvania gave her the “Take The Lead” award.
 Melissa received her BA in Literature from the University of Pennsylvania and currently resides in Los Angeles.

-Sophia Lopez is Director, WW Offering Management, z Systems Solutions at IBM.
+Sophia is Director of Blockchain Platform Worldwide Offering Management at IBM.
+Her previous role was as Director, WW Offering Management, Systems Solutions at IBM.
 Previously, she was IBM Program Director, Cloud, Analytics and Mobile WW Offering Management.
 She has also served as IBM Manager, Product Line Management and Market Enablement for Enterprise Platform Software, and IBM Client Executive for Technology, Services and Integrated Solutions for the Healthcare and Cross Industry.
 Sophia joined an elite development program in IBM that prepared her for a client representative role, one where she will be working with C-level executives across diverse companies to solve their current business challenges through innovative technology solutions that position clients for growth and transformation.
 As a Client Executive, Sophia was responsible for the total client relationship, she led the strategy and development of the overall account plant and identified opportunities for client-valued solutions involving multiple IBM products.
 She developed and executed a plan to address both IT and line-of-business organizations, leveraging other IBM subject matter experts, executives, thought-leaders, and sales teams to provide value to the client.
 She has a thorough understanding of the industry trends, financial measurements, performance indicators, and business processes.
 She was awarded the IBM Sales Eminence Hundred Percent Club in both 2012 and 2013.
 She was invited as a Guest Sales Speaker at IBM Healthcare Classroom to Client "Art of the Deal", IBM Information on Demand Big Data and Analytics Sellers Academy.

 Sophia is the recipient of IBM's Software Top Gun Award, IBM's Hardware Top Gun Award, IBM's Global Services Top Gun Award, and GSS Top Award Sales Skills Performance (Distinction).